 Coronavirus is not something new.
 In fact, it was discovered in 1965 by Tyrrell and Bynoe, when they found that they could passage a virus identified as B814 ( Read More ).
 The new Coronavirus, or the Coronavirus of Whan, also known as COVID-19 ( or 2019-nCoV ), is a branch of the Coronavirus family.
 According to the World Health Organization , common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 More severe cases include pneumonia, severe acute respiratory syndrome, kidney failure, and even death.

-From February 2020, the Coronavirus spread not only in Asia but also in Europe: Italy, Spain, Germany, France, Romania.
-From the moment the virus arrived into Europe, the spread of the pandemic virus in the entire World was just a matter of time.
+From February 2023, the Coronavirus spread not only in Asia but also in Europe: Italy, Spain, Germany, France, Romania.
+From the moment the virus arrived in Europe, the spread of the pandemic virus in the entire World was just a matter of time.

 Coronavirus Wedding Cancellations: How the Coronavirus is Affecting the Wedding Industry from the U.S.